Pablo-source/Maps-in-R/README.md

 https://geoportal.statistics.gov.uk/

+### The London Datastore

+The London Datastore is  a free and open data-sharing portal  where anyone can access data relating to the capital.
+Whether you’re a citizen, business owner, researcher or developer, the site provides over 700 datasets to help you understand the city and develop solutions to London’s problems.

-### Greater London Authority > Satatistical GIS Boundary Files for London
+Greater London Authority > Satatistical GIS Boundary Files for London

 https://data.london.gov.uk/dataset/statistical-gis-boundary-files-london